Introduction

 Attributes are an entity that allows you to configure the structure of your application.
 With them, you can achieve maximum flexibility and eliminate hardcoding.

 Attribute sets are similar to a collection of properties, the values of which you can manage through the admin panel.
-They differ by the type of binding to various entities.
+They differ in the type of binding to various entities.
 You can read more about the types in the section "Types".

 An attribute set forms the data structure that can then be used within your project.
-For example, for a product, you can define that its structure should contain a name, image, price, and text description.
+For example, for a product, you can define that its structure should include a name, image, price, and text description.
 At the same time, the structure of a blog post may contain text with a title and a set of images.

 Structure